tomvit/Feed-Tables/README.md

 # Feed Tables

-Feed tables provides parsers for Google Spreadsheets data that is in a form of a talbe in cells feed or list feed formats.
+Feed tables provide lightweight parsers for Google Spreadsheets data available as a talbe in cells feed or list feed JSON data formats.
-Feed tables works for both Node.js and a client-side JavaScript.
+Feed tables works for both Node.js and a client-side JavaScript and currently support only reading the data that has been published as a Web page.
+Loading the data is out of the scope of this library, the sample code below shows an example of how you can load the data in Node.js and a browser using JSONP.
+You can, however, use any other mechanism to access the data including authorization mechanisms.

 ### Spreadsheet data